jakobdimou/2420-assignment-1/README.md

  - Give the SSH key a name for better organization
  - Press **"Add SSH key"** to finalize the process

- **Congratulations!** You have now generated an SSH key and added it to your DigitalOcean account.
+ **✧Congratulations!✧** You have now generated an SSH key and added it to your DigitalOcean account.

+## Uploading a custom Arch Linux image to DigitalOcean

+To start, an Arch linux image will need to be downloaded.
+The file can be found [here](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/).

+Download the file from the latest **images** package that contains **"cloud-img"** and ends with **".qcow2"**

+### On the DigitalOcean website

+- Click on the **"Backups & Snapshots"** page from the **"Manage"** dropdown menu
+- Click on the blue **"Upload Image"** button
+- Select the image file you just downloaded

+>Note: When uploading the Arch Linux, make sure to select **Arch Linux** as the distribution and **San Francisco 3** for the datacenter region as it is the closest server to Vancouver, BC